History of this site

 The Great Recession is long gone.
 The impact of the crisis on Charlotte was in fact not experienced by a growing number of its current residents.
 Yet, some of the choices made then – teacher pay cuts, an explosion of K-8 facilities, etc. – are now baked into local public education realities.

-With that in mind, the name of the website has been retained and its coding and content rehabilitated so this site will be available to host future conversations about the direction Charlotte residents want to take, about their schools or any other community structure or activity.
-For it is up to residents, and how they direct their public-policy-making bodies, that will ultimately direct whether this place lives up to the possibilities of being One Charlotte Community.
+Early in 2020, the content of this site moved to a new Internet Service Provider.
+The name of the website was retained and its coding and content rehabilitated so the material would be available to host future conversations about the direction Charlotte residents want to take, about their schools or any other community structure or activity.
+For it is up to residents, and how they direct their public-policy-making bodies, that will ultimately direct whether this place lives up to the possibilities of being One Charlotte Communty.